TedDallas/Bouncy-Balloon/README.md

 REQUIREMENTS:
 -------------------------------------------------------------------------------
-Before running make sure you have PyGame installed first:
+Before running make sure you have PyGame and Pyglet installed first:

   pip3 install pygame

-You need to be on Python 3.7 or higher as I am using time.time_ns() which was introduced in Python version 3.7.
-PyGame's clock.tick() causes frame rate jerkyness, which is why I'm not using it.
+  pip3 install pyglet

 ABOUT:
 -------------------------------------------------------------------------------